Glooring/Catch-The-Thief-Demo/README.md

 # Catch The Thief - Demo

-**Catch The Thief** is a turn-based puzzle game built in Unity where players control police officers on a connected node graph.
-The goal is to strategically position the officers to block the thief's movements using strategic gameplay.

 This repository contains only the web demo build of the project.
 The source code is not included here to protect the integrity of the project for future development and release.

 ## Demo